 7.5.
 Code sharing flights or flights with multiple carriers may have different conditions and allowances of Baggage carriage.
 Further information are available at “Baggage” section of Alitalia’s Web Site, or on the websites of the above carriers, or communicated by Contact Center operators.

 RESTRICTIONS REGARDING CONTENTS OF BAGGAGE

 8.1.
 Pursuant to Alitalia’s rules and applicable law and regulations regarding aeronautical safety, some objects are not permitted in the cabin and/or in the cargo hold, or their acceptance may be subject to limitations.
-Description of such objects and of limits and conditions of carriage are available on page Special Baggage of Alitalia’s Web Site.
+Description of such objects and of limits and conditions of carriage of Hand baggage and Checked baggage are available on page Hand baggage e Checked baggage of Alitalia’s Web Site.